ese3500/final-project-ibuildspeed/README.md

 ### 4. Conclusion

 Reflect on your project.
 Some questions to consider: What did you learn from it?
 What went well?
 What accomplishments are you proud of?
 What did you learn/gain from this experience?
 Did you have to change your approach?
 What could have been done differently?
 Did you encounter obstacles that you didn’t anticipate?
 What could be a next step for this project?

+There were many things that we learned during this project.
+There are many issues when trying to integrate everything together.
+Even though everything works on its own, when everything is put together it might not completely work.
+We also learned how to practically implement I2C for the pressure sensor.
+There were changes that had to have been made to the initial design.
+Originally the plan was to use an optics to determine the speed of the motor.
+This was done by having a small enclosure and depending on how much the enclosure is stepped on, the closer the IR lights get which would then output a higher voltage.
+This did not seem to be practical and so we switched to a air pedal and pressure sensor to determine what the speed of the skateboard should be.
+There were many obstacles that we encountered.
+Some of these obstacles include the integration of I2C sensors breaking the whole system as well as the unpredictable behavior of the ultrasonic collision detection.
+The next step of this project would be to use a different form of collision detection.
+Either use the Time of Flight sensor for this since it has a larger range and this would allow us to have a braking curve so that it is not a hard stop. (add another next step)

 ## References